 On the other hand, a man can have an orgasm and not be erect.
-Fortunately, Dr Shelfo says, “Most of the men we see are in their 40s, 50s, and 60s and still enjoy a healthy sex life.”
+Fortunately, Dr. Shelfo says, “Most of the men we see are in their 40s, 50s, and 60s and still enjoy healthy sex life.”

 Once the cards are on the table, you both can make a decision about your futures together or decide you don’t want to be involved.
-There are numerous situations to consider as cancer is a serious condition.
+There are numerous situations to consider as dating a man with prostate cancer is a serious situation.

 Cancer changes everything about a person’s life – their financial situation… their personalities change but so does their appearance.
 The man you once knew as fine, confident, and fit may not have the same face shape anymore, washboard abs, sense of humor or resilience.

+Dating a man with prostate cancer?
 Will you still look at him the same?
-The truth is, you won’t because all of that is why you were attracted to him in the first place.
-However, try not to focus on surface matters but rather coming out on top.
+The truth is, maybe you won’t because sex and his appearance was a part of the initial attraction.
+However, try not to focus on surface matters, but rather coming out on top.
 He can always get back in the gym once he’s well and on his feet.

 Let’s face it… cancer or even a serious injury or illness can happen to anyone, including you and me.
 The results could alter our bodies and mindset in the worse way.
 Could you handle rejection because you no longer had flowing locks?
 Yeah, you can see how concerning yourself with appearances is shallow thinking now the shoe is on the other foot.

 I don’t know what I would do if my boyfriend has prostate cancer.
-I would support him, however, and would be willing to marry him.
-I would arm myself with as much information to help him as possible.
+Of course, I would support him and would be willing to marry him.
+Arm yourself with as much information to help him as much as possible.
 That includes making the doctor visits with him, to therapy if needed, whatever it takes.
 I mean, I love him and would remain loyal until the end, but I don’t need a piece of paper for that.